puppup420247-org/EdgeEnterprise/edgeenterprise/edge-configuration-and-experiments.md

 ## Configurations, Controlled Feature Rollout, and Experiments

-Configurations are the payload meant to ensure product health, security, and privacy compliance, and are intended to have the same value for 100% of the audience.
-This could be to enable a feature flag such as domain actions, or to disable a feature flag in the event of a bug.
+Configurations are the payload meant to ensure product health, security, and privacy compliance, and are intended to have the same value for the audience based on platforms and channels.
+This could be to enable a feature flag for a domain action such as user agent string spoofing or telemetry sampling control.
+A configuration payload can also be used to disable a feature flag in the event of a bug.

 ### Controlled Feature Rollout

-Controlled Feature Rollout (CFR)
+Controlled Feature Rollout (CFR) is a procedure for slowly increasing the size of the user group that receives a feature.
+By distributing a new feature to a randomly selected subset of the user population, it’s possible to  compare user feedback to an equally sized  subset without the feature to measure the impact of the feature.
+The kind of information collected is reliability, performance, and any other metrics to ensure the new code is functional and useful, and ready to release to all the users.

 ### Experiments

 Microsoft Edge builds have features and functionality that are still in development or are experimental.
+Experiments are like CFR, but the size of the user group is much smaller for testing the new concept.
+These features are hidden by default until the feature is rolled out or the experiment's finished.
+Experiment flags are used to enable and disable these features.

+### About the service

+In all the preceding cases, the service delivers the feature flag values to the browser client, and the new values are applied the next time the user opens the browser.

+Organizations can control the interaction with this service using the settings of the [ExperimentationAndConfigurationServiceControl](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#experimentationandconfigurationservicecontrol) policy.
+You can use this policy to receive configurations, and get feature rollouts/experiments.
+Although you can also disable communications with the service, do so with the understanding that this will affect Microsoft’s ability to respond to a severe bug in a timely manner.

 ## See also

 - [Microsoft Edge Enterprise landing page](https://www.microsoftedgeinsider.com/enterprise)
 - [Microsoft Edge documentation landing page](https://docs.microsoft.com/DeployEdge/)